dev-cafe/cmake-cookbook/Chapter07/recipe-04/README.md

-# Fetching, building and linking to the FFTW library
+# Managing dependencies with a superbuild II.
+The FFTW library